mvrcii/vesuvius_challenge_2023/README.md

 allowing us to iteratively reduce the area that we ignore in the loss.
 Our first set of 12 layer labels can be found in `data/labels/twelve_layer`

+Finally our biggest boost in performance came by **decreasing** our patch size from 512x512 down to 128x128.
+This made our model way more precise and also made us more confident in our predictions as it reduced the risk for hallucinations.

 ## Requirements:
 For inference 24 GB VRAM is enough (e.g. RTX 4090).
 The models were trained on 8xH100s (80GB VRAM each), but with smaller batch sizes, training on 24GB is possible.